Movie-making – an American Dream

 That’s exactly what Jim did – started a one-man business selling motorcycle custom handlebar grips at motocross events.
 Then when that became hugely profitable, he was riding along one day and realized his Carrera sunglasses didn’t cover his eyes from the sun enough so invested in motorcycle and ski goggles and sunglasses.
 Here’s the kicker, here’s where I tell you the brand name you all know… He named his company after his dog, Oakley.
 And having started the company with $300, he sold Oakley in November 2007 for $2.1 billion.
 The American Dream, right?

 “But Shane, what has this got to do with the movie industry?”
 I hear you scream at your computers and tablets.
 Be patient young Padawans, here’s where Jim Jannard became a personal hero.
-The guy was a film fanatic and when he could see that the key players in the industry – Sony, Arri and Panavision – were attempting to persuade the film industry that 1080P was going to be the digital replacement for film.
+The guy was a film fanatic and when he could see that the key players in the industry – Sony, Arri, and Panavision – were attempting to persuade the film industry that 1080P was going to be the digital replacement for film.
 He threw out a huge “f— that!”
 As a film fanatic, he knew that digital would replace film, but he wanted that replacement to be respectful to film – 1080P or 2K was not respectful.

-So, Jim’s idea was to make a 4K digital camera, to create a film alternative that actually was the equal to or better than film in every aspect.
+So, Jim’s idea was to make a 4K digital camera, to create a film alternative that actually was equal to or better than film in every aspect.

 “I wanted to send film to the retirement home proud of what we had done.” – Jim Jannard

 Replacing film is not easy and, more importantly, it’s not cheap!
-Think about resolution, dynamic range, color, ease of use, cost to shoot, post options… (this list goes on and on and on and sadly I’m no Eminem so I can’t make lists sound exciting).
+Think about resolution, dynamic range, color, ease of use, the cost to shoot, and post options… (this list goes on and on and on and sadly I’m no Eminem so I can’t make lists sound exciting).

 Jim’s RED ONE (above) symbolized exactly what I’m talking about – a 4K camera for under $20K.
 “What Shane?
 You gotta be kidding me!” you shout at the screen like I’m on one of those TV Shopping Channels.
 No, it’s true and it blew everyone away when it was announced too and the next year, there it was; Red One with Mysterium sensor, 4K for $17,500.
 Sony’s digital cinema cameras were over $200k.
 This guy had come out with a camera that was a tenth of the price!

-Now for the next TV Shopping channel catch phrase, “But wait, there’s more!”
+Now for the next TV Shopping channel catchphrase, “But wait, there’s more!”

 Jim went on to announce “Obsolescence Obsolete” – sounds like a new Ridley Scott movie, right?
 Well, how about this for the American dream – Jim and RED saved the consumer from having to buy a new camera every time there was a new technological advancement by having upgrades for the camera you bought.
 Think of that!
 Every time color science improved, Red upgraded the firmware for free!
 On top of that, when the Mysterium-X came out, Jim and the team offered this sensor as an upgrade.
 You didn’t have to buy a new camera, just send your camera in and pay for the upgrade.
 I don’t need to sell my house, a lung, turn to my male stripping like Magic Mike and spend the next year eating noodles in a plastic cup to keep my camera relevant!